1Jaime2Hernan3Martinez4Silva/02_ai_projects/README.md

   - **Step-by-Step Analysis** – modular, executable blocks ready for modification.
   - **Conclusions** – prompts to document findings and next steps.

-Use the provided scripts as a starting point:

-1. Duplicate an analysis file to a new notebook or script (`your_name_project.ipynb`).
-2. Extend the analysis with your own models, visualizations, and narratives.
-3. Export charts, dashboards, or written summaries into the `analysis_outputs/` subfolders.
-4. Document your work in a blog post, portfolio site, or README extension to showcase your process and results.

 ## Getting Started Fast

 - **Need inspiration?** Start with `dataset_01_stock_returns` or `dataset_09_iphone_sales` for quick wins; they feature tidy tabular data and ready-to-use visualizations.
 - **Want to dive into spatial analytics?** Head to `dataset_03_geospatial` and explore the Folium map generation—swap in your own basemaps or clustering techniques.
 - **Interested in text analytics?** `dataset_05_twitter` and `dataset_08_customer_survey` contain rich textual fields ripe for NLP, topic modeling, or sentiment classification.

-## Need Help?

-- Review the comments embedded in each `analysis.py` for step-wise guidance.
-- Visit the Business Science University Learning Labs for deeper dives into similar projects.
-- Reach out to classmates or mentors, sharing your updated scripts and outputs for feedback.

-Happy analyzing, and remember to turn your findings into compelling portfolio stories!